The Epic Snow Tubing Hill In North Carolina, Hawksnest, Is Filled With Winter Thrills

-With a blanket of snow already on the western side of the state, there’s no shame in already planning some epic sledding or skiing trips in the mountains.
+With a blanket of snow having already fallen in places on the western side of the state, there’s no shame in already planning some epic sledding or skiing trips in the mountains.
 While plenty of us have our go-to sledding spots, sometimes we want to take it to the next level and try snow tubing.
-Luckily, North Carolina is home to one of the best and largest snow tubing destinations on the east coast that mixes all levels and thrills.
+Luckily, the Tar Heel State is home to the best snow tubing hill in North Carolina and the biggest snow tubing destination on the east coast that mixes all levels and thrills.

-Hawksnest is so much fun!
+With 30 snow-covered lanes and multiple sessions each day, Hawksnest is definitely the best snow tubing hill in North Carolina and it’s so much fun!
 Have you been here before?